seeess1/seeess1.github.io/projects.md

 <br>
 ## Personal Projects

-I like learning by doing, so I'm working on new projects just for fun, like [this data pipeline I set up](https://github.com/seeess1/twitter) for streaming in tweets with specific phrases or hashtags
+I prefer learning by doing, so I find projects to do on the side for fun, like [this data pipeline I set up](https://github.com/seeess1/twitter) for streaming in tweets with specific phrases or hashtags.

 <div class="w3-container">
   <img src="./assets/images/twitter.png" style="width:100%;cursor:zoom-in"